tirdod/football_market_value_and_player_archetypes/README.md

 Below is a brief analysis of some of the notable coefficients.
 Covariate weight values are included within the parentheses.

-- Age (1.37) and Age² (-1.88) have a concave relationship.
+- Age and Age² have a concave relationship.
 Value rises with age up to a certain point, then declines.
 Upon further investigation, this "peak age" point is when a player is 27 years old.
-- Playing time (0.14), goals (0.11), and xG (0.10) were strong positive predictors, emphasizing performance output.
-Defensive metrics like Tackles Won (-0.04) and Interceptions had weak or negative influence, reflecting market bias toward offensive output.
-This is further supported by being a Forward or Midfielder (both 0.11) positively influencing market value.
+- Playing time, goals, and xG were strong positive predictors, emphasizing performance output.
+Defensive metrics like Tackles Won and Interceptions had weak or negative influence, reflecting market bias toward offensive output.
+This is further supported by being a Forward or Midfielder positively influencing market value.
-- Progressive Passes (0.12) and Successful Take-Ons (0.09) highlighted the value of creativity and ball progression.
+- Progressive Passes and Successful Take-Ons highlighted the value of creativity and ball progression on market value.
-- Player club (0.65) has a major impact on a player's market valuation.
-However, this is partly due to reputational and financial biases in Transfermarkt's valuations.
+- Player club has a major impact on a player's market valuation.
+However, this is partly due to reputational and financial biases in Transfermarkt's crowd-sourced valuations.
 When a young player from a small club moves to a big club, we observe the player's market value skyrocket, even in the absence of any performance change.
-This highlights the importance of incorporating both market value and on-pitch value in player analysis.
+This highlights the importance of incorporating both on-pitch value into player market value analysis.

 Intuitively, we see our results confirm how young, attacking players who receive suitable playing time are strong performance-based indicators of market value.